The table saw is a tool that is crucial to the cutting industry, particularly the lumber processing industry.

 1. Know your Sawblade

-Different parts in a table saw; knowing what these parts do will help in using the table saw.
+Different parts in a table saw; knowing what these parts do will help use the table saw.
 Some of the key parts of the table saw include

-- The tabletop usually of about a 3’×3′ dimension
+- The tabletop is usually of about a 3’×3′ dimension

 - Rip fence that serves as a guide

 - Push sticks